-Each of the following collections contains digitized (scanned, photographed, or filmed) files of original pieces.
+Digital Collections at West Chester University include digitized (scanned, photographed, or filmed) files of original pieces with information about the material.
 Most of the originals are housed in Special Collections but make sure to check out the individual pages for each of these collections for complete details on locations and holdings.
+Most of the materials are best accessed via our digital collections but in some cases originals can be accessed by contacting us.
+Questions about the materials?
+Please click the contact us tab for contact information.

 Archives: Includes pamphlets, documents, and records of historic value to WCU.